Improved Detection of Face Presentation Attacks Using Image Decomposition: Introduction

-\blfootnote{* Work was done when Shlok was interning at Google Research.} Recently, face recognition has been widely adopted for applications such as phone unlock and mobile payments.
+Recently, face recognition has been widely adopted for applications such as phone unlock and mobile payments.
 During a secure face authentication session, a presentation attack detection (PAD) system is tasked with distinguishing between a real human face and a face in a presentation attack instrument (PAI) in front of the camera.
 Examples of PAI includes printed paper attacks, replay attacks on displays, etc. Commercial PAD methods rely on a depth sensor and active near-infrared illumination to increase the robustness of the system.
 This makes these methods unsuitable for low-cost mobile devices with a single RGB camera.

 In recent years several handcrafted features \cite{Boulkenafet2015FaceAB,boulkenafet2015face,Peixoto2011FaceLD,Patel2016SecureFU,Komulainen2013ContextBF,liu2015faceattributes} and deep learning-based approaches \cite{Yu2020AutoFasSL,George2019DeepPB,Gan20173DCN,Atoum2017FaceAU,Yang2019FaceAM,Jourabloo2018FaceDA,liu2015faceattributes,Qin2020LearningMM} have been designed for PAD.
 Recent methods have predicted depth signals from a single RGB image \cite{yu2020searching,wang2020deep,qin2019learning,yu2020multi} using PRNet \cite{feng2018prn}.
 However, the reconstructed depth often looks similar for the real and the spoof images.
-On the other hand, the face albedo is better suited for PAD.
-This is demonstrated in Figure \ref{fig:teaser} where the surface-normal(normal) and the depth maps are visually similar for real images and for spoof images.
+Hence these methods hardcode the depth of spoof image to be zero.
+We on the other hand argue that face albedo is better suited for PAD.
+This is demonstrated in Figure \ref{fig:teaser} where the surface-normal (normal) and the depth maps are visually similar for real images and for spoof images.
 The albedo map is visually different, motivating us to primarily condition our classification network on the face albedo.
-In fact, using albedo alone produces better results than using geometric information such as depth or a normal map.
+In contrast to depth we don't need to hardcode the albedo for real and spoof images as they are distinctively different.
+Also, estimating albedo doesn't require a expensive depth sensor hardware, hence making it suitable for low-cost mobile devices.

 Our emphasis on albedo is motivated by differences in contrast and lighting between real and spoof images, affecting the recovered albedo.
 We show empirically that real and spoof images have significantly different contrast.
 In fact, removing this contrast difference results in a drastic drop in spoof detection performance by the state of the art approaches such as Central Difference Convolution(CDCN) \cite{yu2020searching}.
 Theoretically, we show that lighting differences between real and spoof images also create effects that will show up in recovered albedo.